AaronGullickson/piat_poverty_relig/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Poverty and Religious Participation.

 # Introduction